 Once your cat has chosen the area where she will give birth, it's best to leave her alone and observe from a safe distance.
 Fortunately, most cats need little if any human intervention when it comes to queening.
 However, you may need to assist if she is in distress.

-Your new mama cat should get a veterinary exam within about a day after queening.
-Avoid separating mom and kittens for the first few days.
-Instead, bring them all into the vet's office for a check-up.
+Avoid separating mom and kittens for the first few days and be sure to continue to provide adequate amount of food for a the momma cat who's caloric needs will increase significantly while she is lactating and feeding her kittens.
+Instead, bring them all into the vet's office for a check-up at about 6 weeks of age.
 If you are not a purebred cat breeder, talk to your vet about having your cat spayed as soon as possible.
 This is often done after the kittens are weaned.